 by Jason Wasserman MD PhD FRCPC

-Chronic active gastritis means inflammation of the lining on the inside of the stomach.
-The inflammation damages the cells in the epithelium, the thin layer of tissue on the inside of the stomach which prevents the stomach from functioning normally.
-The term “chronic” means that the inflammation has been present in the stomach for a long time.
+Chronic active gastritis is a condition in which inflammation damages the tissue covering the inside of the stomach, preventing it from functioning normally.
+The term “chronic” means that the inflammation has been present for a long time.
 The term “active” means that immune cells called neutrophils are causing ongoing damage to the stomach.

 The most common symptoms of chronic active gastritis are abdominal pain (aching or burning) that is worse when the stomach is empty, nausea, bloating, and loss of appetite.

-The most common cause of chronic gastritis is an infection of the stomach with a bacteria called Helicobacter pylori.
-Pathologists often describe this condition as Helicobacter gastritis.
-Infection is more common in rural areas and in developing parts of the world.
-Chronic active gastritis can also be seen in people who have previously been treated for Helicobacter pylori.
-Chronic active gastritis may persist for months or even years after successful treatment.
+The most common cause of chronic active gastritis is a stomach infection with Helicobacter pylori bacteria, which pathologists often describe as Helicobacter gastritis.
+Infection is more common in rural areas and developing parts of the world.
+Chronic active gastritis can also be seen in people previously treated for Helicobacter pylori.
+It may persist for months or even years after successful treatment.

 Other causes of chronic active gastritis include: